mamedras/OrangeHRM_TestNG_Cucumber_Selenium_Automation/README.md

 - **Apache POI**: Handles CSV file operations for data storage and manipulation.
 - **Maven**: Manages project dependencies and builds.

-# Requirements

-Before starting, make sure you have the latest version of Java installed on your computer.

 # Automation QA Steps

 Follow these steps to perform automated QA testing on the OrangeHRM application: